 Grier was accepted to Dartmouth and became captain of the varsity swim team there.
 This is also where he was first exposed to water polo, playing for the Dartmouth College club team.
 He loved the challenge of playing water polo and the change it gave him from his usual swimming workouts.

 Grier coached youth and high school swimming in the Aurora area, coaching for the Falcon Aquatic Club and Eaglecrest High School.
 He coached nine All-American swimmers and one National Champion.
 In 2003, while coaching as an assistant at Grandview, Grier pulled together eight boys from Aurora-area high schools and formed a club.
 It was a member of that first group who came up with the name, Pirates.
 Since that time, Grier worked to share the sport with boys and girls in the Denver-metro area.
 In recent years, Grier started youth leagues so younger kids could try it out.
 Grier felt the toughness of the game helped build character, and helped prevent burnout for year-round swimmers.

 Grier always brought a great combination of hard work and humor to practices.
-He loved teasing with our players, and enjoyed them teasing him back.
+He loved interacting our players, and built meaningful relationships with them through his joking and leadership.
 He shared fun stories and lines from his favorite movies.

 Grier cared about the players outside of the water, getting to know about other aspects of their lives.
 He was an excellent mentor and role model.
 He was always available to offer advice and enjoyed writing reference letters for jobs or colleges or college sports teams.

 Grier was a loving husband to his wife, Karen, and a very proud father to his three children.
 He would sometimes bring Addison, Caroline and little Grier to a practice.
 It was always fun to see the huge smile on his face when his kids were with him.